krs9851/video-game-accessibility/Cognitive Accessibility/README.md

 # unity-accessibility
-Learn how to add cognitive accessibility features to your unity game.
+Learn how to add cognitive accessibility features in Inky.
+Add Ink to your unity project using the [plugin here](https://assetstore.unity.com/packages/tools/integration/ink-unity-integration-60055).

 You must have [Ink by Inkle](https://www.inklestudios.com/ink/) integrated into your project to use these instructions.